Roconatorro/HebbModelCppV1/README.md

 # HebbModelC++V1

-Requires SFML v.3.0 installed on your machine
+Requires SFML v.3.0 installed on your machine, aswell as C++17 or later.

 Simple C++ implementation of Neural Network using Hebbian learning Rules.
 It gets stabilized by: